 What if You Don't Have a Formal Business Set Up Yet?

 Even if you don't have a business set up yet and you're a freelancer or you're trying to get your business started, it might make sense to set up a separate account.

-It makes it easier from a bookkeeping perspective.
-You know all the deposits coming in and expenses going out are business related.
+It makes it easier at tax time.
+You know all the deposits coming in and expenses going out are all business related if they're in the business account.
 There's no guessing.
 It's clear.